Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 About an hour’s drive from Orlando is a mecca for any NASCAR fans.

-Take a tour of Daytona Speedway in the off season, or make a trip to see the Daytona 500.
+Take a tour of Daytona Speedway in the off season, or make a special trip to see the Daytona 500!

 Go to a Magic game and get involved in the atmosphere – you’ll often get some offers for various local restaurants if they make a certain number of 3 point shots!

-If you’re not super into real golf but you just want something fun to do on a date or with some friends, putt putt golf is super popular in Orlando (again, the weather means that you’re not too worried about it closing down for the winter while you’re snowed in).
+If you’re not into real golf but you want something fun to do on a date or with some friends, putt putt golf is super popular in Orlando!

-The most popular chain is Congo River Golf, which is themed like an adventure through the Congo, complete with crashed planes, shrunken heads and some real alligators you can feed!)
+The most popular chain is Congo River Golf, which is themed like an adventure through the Congo – complete with crashed planes, shrunken heads and some real alligators that you can feed!

-If you’re in the mood for swimming, try one of Disney’s water parks – Blizzard Beach and Typhoon Lagoon.
+If you’re in the mood for swimming, try one of Disney’s water parks – Blizzard Beach (currently closed for refurbishment – check their site for updates) and Typhoon Lagoon!

 Not only can you ride the waves in the wave pool all day, but the thrilling water slides will keep your heart racing as you plummet down to the bottom.

-There are also lazy rivers in both should you feel the need to slow down a bit.
+There are also lazy rivers in both, if you feel the need to slow down a bit.

-The Orlando City Soccer Club has gotten a lot of support in recent years towards their professional soccer goals.
+The Orlando City Soccer Club has gotten a lot of support in recent years for their professional soccer goals.

 Foodie Things to Do in Orlando for Adults